observepoint/github-actions-integration/README.md

 2. Navigate to your desired audit
 3. The Audit ID is in the URL: `https://app.observepoint.com/audits/{AUDIT_ID}`

-## 🐛 Troubleshooting

-### Common Issues

-**Audit not triggering:**
-- Verify your `OP_API_KEY` secret is correctly set
-- Check that the audit ID exists and is accessible with your API key

-**Callback not working:**
-- Ensure the PAT has been provided to ObservePoint
-- Verify the PAT has `Actions: Read and write` permissions
-- Check that the callback workflow file exists and is valid

-**Workflow fails:**
-- Review GitHub Actions logs for detailed error messages
-- Verify all required parameters are provided
-- Ensure the repository has Actions enabled

 ## 📚 Examples

 ### Basic Single Audit